From prisoner to president in 20 days, Senegal’s Diomaye Faye takes office

 On election day, voters began arriving at dawn, hours before polling stations opened.

-Inside the playground of Nafissatou Niang Elemtary School in Dakar that served as one of the polling stations, voters in flamboyant boubou robes, old suited men with newspapers in hand and young men in fake Balenciaga T-shirts, lined up, all standing in silence.
+Inside the playground of Nafissatou Niang Elementary School in Dakar that served as one of the polling stations, voters in flamboyant boubou robes, old suited men with newspapers in hand and young men in fake Balenciaga T-shirts, lined up, all standing in silence.

 Among them was 37-year-old Julia Sagna, who said she was determined to use her vote to fight back.